content provided by: The Saubert Family & Sea Lion Caves

 Formation of the cavern began about 25 million years ago.
 It is composed of basalt rock that has been gradually eroded away by the ocean.
 It now soars to the height of a 12-story building and stretches the length of a football field.

 It is the year-round home of the Steller Sea Lion.
 Sea lions normally gather inside this natural amphitheater during fall and winter.
-In spring and summer, they breed and have their young on rock ledges just outside the cavesea-lion-cave-cp
+In spring and summer, they breed and have their young on rock ledges just outside the cave

 Care is taken not to disturb the natural habitat of the wild animals that dwell here.
 Since 2009, the Sea Lion Caves area is one of the few places along the west coast where the population of the Steller Sea Lion is increasing.